XimpanOfficial/ximpan/README.md

 Plus, it will be a good fortune to develop this site together.
 Plusplus, there are a lot of good beans here.
 Please consider to take a **[visit](https://en.wikipedia.org/wiki/Indonesia)**

-Have a good one!
+Have a good one everyone!
 ***
-Note : _this site is under continous development_
+_Note : this site is under continous development_